Error404-2/rsschool-cv-old/cv.md

 https://www.codewars.com/users/Error404-2/completed_solutions

-I have no experience in development yet, I added only a few lines to the telegram bot in someone else's repository.
+I have no experience in development yet, I added only a few lines to the telegram bot in someone else's repository https://github.com/OldCodersClub/LariskaBot/commits/master.
 I take courses on stepik.org

 Higher economic education.
 (St. Petersburg State University of Economics also known as UNECON).
 Master of Science "Wirtschaftswissenschaft", Fernuniversitaet Hagen, Deutschland.
 Sergey Balakirev Python courses at stepik.org .
 German (in the "conservation" stage because of lack of practice, previously fluent).